-(a) Cash (used in) provided by operating activities for the years ended December 31, 2021, 2020, and 2019 primarily reflects the activity in restricted cash equivalents above.
+(a) Cash provided by (used in) operating activities for the years ended December 31, 2022, 2021, and 2020 reflects the activity in restricted cash equivalents above.
 As permitted under the agreements establishing the Indemnity Trust and the LPT Trust, we have withdrawn collateral from the Indemnity Trust and the LPT Trust to fund the Loss Fund Trust as required under the Administrative Services Agreement.
 Amounts on deposit in the Loss Fund Trust are included in restricted cash equivalents on the Company's consolidated balance sheets.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Amounts Recoverable from an Indemnifying Party and Reinsurer on Legacy Commercial Auto Book".
-Excluding the restricted cash activity above, cash (used in) provided by operating activities was \$(155.6) million, \$65.4 million, and \$289.9 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-The cash used in operating activities (excluding restricted cash equivalents) in 2021 was largely driven by the \$317.6 million of reinsurance premium paid in September 2021 to effect the LPT transaction.
+Excluding the restricted cash activity above, cash provided by (used in) operating activities was \$221.5 million, \$(155.6) million, and \$65.4 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+The cash used in operating activities (excluding restricted cash equivalents) in 2021 was largely driven by \$317.6 million paid to effect a loss portfolio transfer reinsurance transaction.

-Notes to Consolidated Financial Statements Years ended December 31, 2021, 2020, and 2019
+Notes to Consolidated Financial Statements Years ended December 31, 2022, 2021, and 2020